This website uses modern construction techniques, which may not render correctly in your old browser.

 Crimson Finch

 A small and vibrant bird species found in around the Yellow Water Billabong, showcasing striking crimson plumage on its head and throat, while the rest of its body is a mixture of white and black markings.
-These rare birds can be spotted amongst the tall floodplain grass areas, but mostly within Pandanus trees along the waters edge.
+These birds can be spotted amongst the tall floodplain grass areas, but mostly within Pandanus trees along the waters edge.

 Barking Owl